ropensci/roweb3/content/blog/2026-04-09-treesitter/index.md

 params:
   doi: "10.59350/57mzc-7e212"
 output: hugodown::md_document
-rmd_hash: fdfdaab1f8b445e5
+rmd_hash: a795ee3efc44f999

 ---

 A little bit less than two years ago, building on work by Jim Hester and Kevin Ushey, Davis Vaughan completed a very impactful JSON file for the R community: an R grammar for the tree-sitter parsing generator.
 He even got a round of applause for it during a talk at the useR!
 2024 conference!
 So, did he get cheered for...
+JSON? :sweat_smile:

-JSON? :sweat_smile: No, the audience got excited about the *improved developer experience for R* that this file unlocked.
+No, the audience got excited about the *improved developer experience for R* that this file unlocked.
+R tooling around tree-sitter is how you get

+-   reformatting through [Air](https://posit-dev.github.io/air/) and linting through [Jarl](https://jarl.etiennebacher.com/);
+-   auto-completion or help on hover in the [Positron IDE](https://lionel-.github.io/slidedecks/2024-07-11-ark);
+-   better [search](https://github.com/orgs/community/discussions/120397) for R on GitHub;
+-   ...

 In this post, we'll explain what tree-sitter is, and what tools built upon it can bring to your workflow writing R software.

 ## Code parsing: what is tree-sitter

-[Tree-sitter](https://en.wikipedia.org/wiki/Tree-sitter_(parser_generator)) is a code [parsing generator](https://tree-sitter.github.io/tree-sitter/) with bindings existing in several languages including Rust (and R!).
-It is written in C, the CLI is written in Rust, parsers are generated from JSON files [using Node](https://github.com/tree-sitter/tree-sitter/blob/master/docs/src/6-contributing.md).
+[Tree-sitter](https://tree-sitter.github.io/tree-sitter/) is a code [parsing generator](https://tree-sitter.github.io/tree-sitter/) written in C, with bindings existing in several languages including Rust (and R!).

 Let's rewind a little bit.
 What does it mean to parse code?